-Business people are humans too – here are our tips to connecting with them
+Business people are humans too – here are our tips to connecting with them through content marketing for B2B

-Marketing a B2B business?
+Using content marketing for your B2B business?
 You’ve probably heard that it’s hard.
 Because typically, business-to-business is more, well, businessy, and maybe just a bit less fun.
 But we’re here to tell you that’s not quite true.

 The reality?
 Businesses are still run by people.
 While you need to focus less on whizzy brand messaging and more on slow-burn cred-building activities, you’re still talking to humans.
 They value connection, emotion and entertainment as much as someone you’d put into a ‘consumer’ box.
 And they still want easy-to-read, valuable, and well-targeted content.